 When you save your current configuration to a file, the file contains the configuration in its current form, including any uncommitted changes.
 If more than one user is modifying the configuration, all changes made by all users are saved.

 When you save a configuration to a file, the contents of the current level of the statement hierarchy (and below) are saved, along with the statement hierarchy containing it.
 When you save a file to XML format, the software inserts a line in the saved file to indicate the level at which the file was saved.
 For example:

 The file is saved in the current working directory.
 When you load a file that was saved at a specific hierarchy level, use the relative option for a load command.
 If you do not use the relative option, the command disregards the sdx:current="true" text in XML files.

-If you plan to copy a configuration file from the C Series Controller to another system and back, make sure that you have SSH enabled on the C Series Controller.
+If you plan to copy a configuration file from the C Series Controller to another system and back, make sure that you have SSH or Telnet enabled on the C Series Controller.

 The examples in the following procedure show how to prepare a file in XML format; the procedure is the same for files in text format and set format.

 To prepare a configuration file for loading into the SRC configuration:

 In configuration mode, navigate to the level at or below which you want to save the configuration.

 Run the save command.